 The town of Sapa is known for its deep valleys surrounded by lush green mountains in the northwest corner of Vietnam.
 This area is filled with abundant trekking opportunities.

-Similar to Hai Giang, Sapa offers visitors the chance to explore the beautiful mountains of Vietnam as well as learn about the various communities of ethnic minorities who have lived here for years.
+Similar to Hai Giang, Sapa offers visitors the chance to explore beautiful scenery in Vietnam and learn from the various ethnic minority communities who have lived in the area for centuries.

 Sapa is a great place to visit because the natural landscape combined with the the lovely communities offers travelers unique homestay and hiking experiences with local guides.

-Beautiful Da Nang is known for its gorgeous beaches set against an impressive backdrop of lush green mountain ranges including winding roads such as the famous Hai Van Pass.
+Located in central Vietnam, Da Nang showcases gorgeous beaches against an impressive backdrop of lush green mountain ranges including winding roads such as the famous Hai Van Pass.

-This area is home to some of Vietnam’s top luxury resorts as well as a booming restaurant and food scene which has been developed in close proximity to many of the areas attractions.
+This area is home to some of Vietnam’s top luxury resorts and a thriving food scene which you will find in close proximity to many of the areas top attractions.

-Da Nang is a cool place to visit for both adventurous lovers and beach bums.
-Visitors can take in the scenery of the Dragon bridge and then head to the various beaches scattered along the coast.
+Da Nang is a cool place to visit for adventure lovers and beach bums.
+Most visitors make a stop at the popular Dragon Bridge and one of the stunning beaches scattered along the coast.

 - Drive the Hai Van Pass